Women in the American Revolution: Native American women

 After the conclusion of the French and Indian War, the various colonies of the Thirteen Colonies claimed territory beyond the Appalachian Mountains.
 To try and avert war between the colonists and the Native Americans, King George III issued the Royal Proclamation of 1763, forbidding the Americans from settling beyond the Appalachian Mountains, among other things.
 The settlers, infuriated at what they perceived to be imperial overreach, continued to encroach westwards, albeit at a slower rate.
-As the American Revolutionary War drew near, the British Army was stationed in New York and Boston, leaving the western frontier devoid of any military authority.
+As the American Revolutionary War drew near, most British Army units were stationed in New York and Boston, leaving the western frontier devoid of any military authority.
 This left the region in the hand of the American settlers and the Indian tribes, who engaged in violent conflicts during and after the war.

 Several historians claim that contact with whites resulted in the displacement of women from their traditional spheres, both as a result of war-related upheavals and specific American policy after the war.
 Post-Revolutionary War guidelines called for the "civilization" of Native peoples, and which meant turning a population from a hunting-based society to an agricultural one, even though almost all Native American societies did practice agriculture—the women farmed.
 However, U.S. policymakers believed that farming could not be a significant part of Native life if women were the main contributors to the operation.
 Thus, the American government instead encouraged Native women to take up spinning and weaving and attempted to force men to farm, reversing gender roles and causing severe social problems that ran contrary to Native cultural mores.